 In a similar way to Situational Strengths, this assessment comprises a scenario that is based on the daily happenings of the role you have applied for.
 There are 8 questions, each with five possible answers - and all the questions are based around one detailed situation or scenario.

-What's Your Mindset
+EY What’s Your Mindset Assessment

-In this test you will have to assign points (out of 25) to two different statements, depending on how you feel they represent the way you think and behave at work
+In this test you will have to assign points (out of 25) to two different statements, depending on how you feel they represent the way you think and behave at work.

 Numerical reasoning tests are not designed to test your mathematical knowledge, but rather how effectively you can extract, understand and analyse data from tables, graphs and charts.
 In the numerical reasoning test for EY, you will be presented with 12 questions to answer.

 This test is timed, so it is important that you are comfortable with basic operations as well as percentages, ratios and fractions.

 In some cases, you will have to take a verbal reasoning assessment.
 This is a test of your ability to quickly read, understand and evaluate written information, usually as a paragraph or two of text.

 Answering the question about the text relies on your ability to make a reasonable deduction based on the given information - there is no need for prior knowledge of the subject matter, as the information you need to answer the question correctly is provided in the text.